I never thought that words I wrote on a slip of paper and dropped into a suggestion box would somehow enlighten me.!

 -

-- the lovely garden beside a Thai Buddhist Temple
+- the Lovely Garden beside a Thai Buddhist Temple

-- the freshness of post-meditation
+- the Freshness of Post-Meditation

-- the purity of post-meditation
+- the Purity of Post-Meditation

-- the high of talking dharma with a new friend Luke
+- the High of Talking Dharma with a New Friend, Luke

-- surrounded by Bonsai trees Continue reading
+- Surrounded by Bonsai Tree Continue reading

 Angels appear when disbelief is suspended

-A friend of mine is “into” angels.
+A friend of mine is “into” Angels.
 “Suspend your disbelief,” he told me, explaining how belief in angels re-materialized into his life recently.
-I knew at that moment that resistance he had spoken of was puffing out its chest and stepping between me and the computer screen where his words appeared.
+I knew at that moment that the resistance he had spoken of was puffing out its chest and stepping between me and the computer screen where his words appeared.

 (Written by Melanie Kriebel)